Sooraj-beep/sherp2.0/README.md

 - [schedubuddy](https://schedubuddy.com/) integration (credit: @aarctan):
    - Create combinations of schedules based on user's choice of courses
    - View all classes you can enroll in at the same time given a classroom location
-- Check course prerequisites (credit: @aarctan and @steventango) [Course Data](https://github.com/steventango/synapse/blob/master/data/ualberta.ca.json)
+- Check course description and prerequisites (credit: @aarctan, @nathandrapeza and @steventango) [Course Data](https://github.com/steventango/synapse/blob/master/data/ualberta.ca.json)
 - Request Kattis problems based on difficulty and other parameters (credit: @GurveerSohal)
+- Slash Commands (credit: @DhanrajHira)
+- Starboard (credit: @ArtDynasty13)
 - Magic 8-ball
 - Shortcuts to many well known facts
 - Shortcuts to copypastas popular on the CS dicord server